Crafting Effective Facebook Posts for your Business

 - What additional or unique benefits will your customers receive from buying from you versus your competitors? (this is where sharing who you are, matters)

 The process of crafting effective Facebook posts is more complex than most network marketers truly understand.
 We tend to get wrapped up in delivering an overly complicated run down of our company every time we try to sell something when very few people actually care about any of that information (at least not at first).

 You will need to hook your audience by describing what’s in it for them before you can hope to have earned enough of their interest to talk about who you are and what you do.

-Use this post as a checklist next time you find yourself crafting Facebook post and use it to make sure yours is as effective as possible.
+Use this post as a checklist next time you find yourself crafting Facebook posts and use it to make sure yours are as effective as possible.

 Would love to hear your comments and feedback in the comment section below.